typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 Latest significant changes:

 - 0.5.0
   - Switched to [typhonjs-config-jspm-parse](https://github.com/typhonjs/typhonjs-config-jspm-parse) for JSPM / SystemJS     parsing.
-Supports all JSPM parameters from `package.json`.
-  - Provides for requested enhancement in [Issue #1](https://github.com/typhonjs/esdoc-plugin-jspm/issues/1).
+Supports all JSPM parameters from `package.json` providing for requested enhancement in [Issue #1](https://github.com/typhonjs/esdoc-plugin-jspm/issues/1).

 - 0.4.0
   - If `option.packages` is specified it will now properly pick up any data from `package.json` and parse dependencies